Asoler19/web2000-test1/answers.md

 6) What is the purpose of including multiple <source> elements within a single <video> element?

     The purpose of mutliple source elements within a single video is to ensure that the video plays in as many browsers as possible.
+Some browsers wont support specific formats.

 7) Use webpack to bundle all the files in the following project: https://github.com/Swolebrain/connect4 Setup Steps: